 - ¾ cup / 75g almond flour

-- 2 tbsp avocado oil or olive oil / coconut oil to fry
+- 2 tablespoon avocado oil or olive oil / coconut oil to fry

 - Chop the heads off the broccoli (reserve the stalks and make broccoli fries or chop into a salad).
 Place the broccoli florets in a food processor and pulse until like a rice sized consistency.
 Option to do this in two batches so the broccoli blitzes equally and doesn’t get too fine.

 - Place the broccoli with all the remaining ingredients (except the oil) into a mixing bowl and mix well to combine.
 Leave to stand for 10 minutes and then stir.